-DIVISION OF CHILD 3250 KERNER BLVD SAN RAFAEL, CA 949 HEALTH AND HUMAN SERVICES REN AND FAMILY SERVICES 1001 PHONE: 473-2200 DCFS#: WKR#: SUPERIOR COURT OF CALIFORNIA, COUNTY OF MARIN 3501 CIVIC CENTER DRIVE, SUITE 113 SAN RAFAEL, CA 94903 [Court use] Child's Name: Click or tap here to enter text.
-SUPPLEMENTAL ORDER FOR YOUTH UNDER DUAL JURISDICTION Welf. & Inst.
-Code§ 241.1 Case Number: Click or tap here to enter text.
-On Click or tap t court ☐ depend o enter a date. this matter came lency court. before the Juvenile Court, sitting as □delinquency The Court finds ed youth was made a dual-jurisd • • lead court non-lead court mal ~ are, supervision, custody, nance, and support of the minor in County protocol for dual-juris ot applicable}: s Court is the lead court 1.
-This Court has made orders regarding the placement of the minor. manda an D Title !Ve findings for the mind or's out-of home plac ement, if necessary, were made on: Click or tap to enter a date.
-[Tor are now made o on the record • D This Court has adjudicated any petitions filed under Welf. & Inst.
-Code Section 387 or 777 requesting · more restrictive placement of the minor.
-2. D This Cou urt has made any necessary orde rs regarding parental custody as to the minor.
-3. This Court has made all necessary orders regarding Special Immigration Juvenile Status If the youth is a non-minor, this Court has made all necessary orders related to the non-minor's AB12/Extended Foster Care Status. are Status. t has reviewed and approved the minor's Independen t Living Program and case plan. . nas reviewed and approved the minor 3 macpender it Living i Togram and case t has made all necessary orders for the minor's medic cal, dental, and psychological treatment.
-7. D This Court has made any necessary orders permitting the minor to travel as requested by the Lead Agency.
+PETITIONER OR ATTORNEY PHONE: 473-2200 DEPARTMENT OF HEALTH AND HUMAN SERVICES DCFS#: DIVISION OF CHILDREN AND FAMILY SERVICES WKR#: 3250 KERNER BLVD.
+SAN RAFAEL, CA 94901 SUPERIOR COURT OF CALIFORNIA, COUNTY OF MARIN 3501 CIVIC CENTER DRIVE, SUITE 113 [Court use] SAN RAFAEL, CA 94903 [Court use] Child's Name: Click or tap here to enter text.
+SUPPLEMENTAL ORDER FOR YOUTH UNDER DUAL Case Number: JURISDICTION Click or tap here to enter text.
+Welf. & Inst.
+Code§ 241.1 On Click or tap to enter a date, this matter came I hefore the Juvenile Court_sitting as □delinguency • count, citaing as in admirquency court dependency court.
+The Court finds and orders: The above-named youth was made a dual-jurisdi ction youth on: Click or tap to enter a date.
+This Court is ☐ lead court ☐ non-lead court mak ing orders for the ca are, supervision, custody, conduct, maintenance, and support of the minor.
+Pursuant to Marin County protocol for dual-juris Court is the lead court {leave blank if not applicable}: ,,, 1.
+This Court has made orders regarding the placement of the minor.
+D Title !Ve findings for the minor's out-of home placement, if necessary, were made on: , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , Click or tap to enter a date.
+Tor are now made a on the record · D This Court has adjudicated any y petitions filed unde er Welf. & Inst.
+Code Section 387 or 777 requesting more restrictive placement of the minor.
+D This Court has made any necessary order s regarding parental custody as to the minor.
+3. This Court has made all necessary orders regarding Special Immigration Juvenile Status 4.
+If the youth is a non-minor, this Court has made all necessary orders related to the non- minor's AB12/Extended · Foster Care Status. t Living Drogger and again 5.
+D This Court has reviewed and approved the minor's independer it Living Program and case plan.
+D This Court has made all necessary orders f or the minor's medic cal, dental, and psychological treatment.
+7. D This Court has made any necessary orders s permitting the mind or to travel as requested by the Lead Agency.
+3y wardship terminates prior to the next dependency Status Review hearing under Welf. & Inst.
+Code